Working with Discovered Objects

 Viewing an Object's Total Access

-By default, the bottom section of the details page for an object displays a list of all identities and roles that have access to the specific object, as well as the following information:
+By default, the bottom section of the overview page for an object displays a list of all identities and roles that have access to the specific object, as well as the following information:

 the name of the cloud source associated with the object